as595/HTRU1/index.md

 **This site is still underconstruction - data are not yet ready for use**

 The [HTRU1 Batched Dataset](https://raw.githubusercontent.com/as595/HTRU1/master/htru1-batches-py.tar.gz) is a subset of the HTRU Medlat Training Data, a collection of labeled pulsar candidates from the intermediate galactic latitude part of the HTRU survey.
-HTRU1 was originally assembled to train the SPINN pulsar classifier described in:
+HTRU1 was originally assembled to train the SPINN pulsar classifier.
+If you use this dataset please cite:

 *SPINN: a straightforward machine learning solution to the pulsar candidate selection problem*
 V. Morello, E.D.
 Barr, M. Bailes, C.M.
 Flynn, E.F.
 Keane and W. van Straten [arXiv:1406:3627](http://arxiv.org/abs/1406.3627)

-The full HTRU dataset is available [here](https://archive.ics.uci.edu/ml/datasets/HTRU2#).
-If you use these data please cite:

 *The High Time Resolution Universe Pulsar Survey - I. System Configuration and Initial Discoveries*
 M. J. Keith et al., 2010, Monthly Notices of the Royal Astronomical Society, vol. 409, pp. 619-627.
 DOI: 10.1111/j.1365-2966.2010.17325.x

+The full HTRU dataset is available [here](https://archive.ics.uci.edu/ml/datasets/HTRU2#).

 ## The HTRU1 Batched Dataset